akdevops12/ansible/README.md

     $ ansible all -m ping

-    . all : for all
+    . all : is to attach all of your target servers
-    . m : module to specify a module.
-In this case the module is ping . ping : type of module use to test a connectivity.
+    . m : is for module.
+In this case the module is ping . ping : type of module use to test a connectivity between your ansible server and your target servers.